-Our observation of widespread functional effects induced by relatively small mutational perturbations is reminiscent of the ultrasensitivity achievable in biological motifs with opposing regulators{Goldbeter, 1981, r05525}.
+Our observation of widespread functional effects of point mutations inducing relatively small perturbations in the GTPase kinetics is reminiscent of the zero-order ultrasensitivity achievable in biological motifs with opposing regulators{Goldbeter, 1981, r05525}.
 While switch-like ultrasensitivity is typically described for systems controlled by covalent modifications (such as phosphorylation), our results, as well as the observations that cellular levels of small GTPase regulators require tight control{Besray Unal, 2018, r04807;Görlich, 2003, r05565}, corroborate a model of ultrasensitivity for GTPase conformational switches{Barr, 2013, r05519}.
 While we investigated the changes to the GTPase cycle caused by mutations, similar effects on regulation could be exerted by partner binding or posttranslational modification.

 Finally, deriving a model that explains the cellular multi-specificity of GTPases by differential sensitivity of biological processes to distinct parameters of the switch cycle was enabled by a quantitative analysis that integrated functional genomics, proteomics, and biophysics.
 Given the prevalence of biological two-state switch motifs controlled by opposing regulators (kinase/phosphatase, acetylase/deacetylase){Bashor, 2010, r05332}, we envision this approach to be fruitful for other studies of cellular regulation and to be extended to mammalian systems using CRISPR-based approaches to yield mechanistic insights into the drastic consequences of disease mutations targeting central molecular switches.